Dev Ittycheria: Career

 Early in his career, he co-founded and ran a cloud services company called Applica, which eventually merged with Breakaway Solutions.

-In 2001, Ittycheria co-founded BladeLogic and worked as the company's chief executive until it was bought by BMC for $900 million in 2008, after which he became president at BMC.
+In 2001, Ittycheria co-founded BladeLogic and led the company through IPO in 2007.
+He also led the company through its acquisition by BMC for $854 million in 2008, after which he became president at BMC.

 In 2012, he joined venture capital firm Greylock Partners as a partner.

-In 2014, he became President and CEO of MongoDB.
+In 2014, Ittycheria joined MongoDB as President and CEO, and led the company through IPO in 2017.
+After 11 years in the role, Ittycheria announced on November 3, 2025 that he would be stepping down from the role and would be replaced by CJ Desai, effective November 10, 2025.

+Ittycheria currently serves as Senior Advisor at Sequoia Capital.